lichengbo/booksale/README.md

 # booksale
-This is a book sale system for stydy thinkphp demo.
+This is a book sale system for study thinkphp demo.